qkcire/postig/README.md

 # Developer Notes
 ### Beware: bugs a-plenty!
 Postiġ is no where near complete.
 There are plenty of features that I will continue to add over time (display account information, add postage funds, logging print history, etc.).
-However, its core functionalities such as obtaining user information and printing a physical label works.
+With that said, its core functionalities such as obtaining user information and printing a physical label works without much flaw.
+That is if you have a DYMO 4XL directly connected and ready to go.

 # License
 [GPL 3.0](https://github.com/qkcire/postig/blob/master/LICENSE)